fleetdm/fleet/articles/windows-mdm-setup.md

 Save the SCEP certificate and SCEP key.
 These are your certificate and key.
 You can ignore the downloaded APNs key and the APNs CSR that was sent to your email.

-### Step 2: configure Fleet with your certificate and key
+### Step 2: Configure Fleet with your certificate and key

 In your Fleet server configuration, set the contents of the certificate and key in the following environment variables: